sundream/xls2what/README.md

 ```
 python xls2what.py -h
 e.g:
-	python xls2what.py --config=config
+	python xls2what.py --config=config_example
-see config.py for more detailed configuration
+see config_example.py for more detailed configuration
 ```